-We also cooperated with some other local organizations, we have done ourselves or our teams have participated in outdoor activities with local organizations in Serres Greece; organizations that are experts in orienteering outdoor activities.
-For some extra indoor training we also involved the UNESCO club of Serres, particularly during the pandemic quarantine.
+We also cooperated with some other local organizations, we have done ourselves or our teams have participated in outdoor activities with local organizations in Serres, Greece; organizations that are experts in orienteering outdoor activities.
+For some extra indoor training, we also involved the UNESCO club of Serres, particularly during the pandemic quarantine.

 Even though the COVID pandemic period is strange, we strongly believe that Connectivity is a good example of cooperation between different types of organizations, since so far, we managed it well under unforeseen situations.
 We agreed on a rolling schedule for promoting activities through our social media accounts so we are always in connection and collaboration.
-Moreover, because of the COVID situation we improved new online tools for our work (tips and tricks while working on Zoom, creating interactive online experiences).
-Since our first training activity was postponed, because of the pandemic, we kept the flow on the social media writing articles about our work that we do locally, promoting what we have done, connecting & promoting Connectivity through Facebook.
-We also created a group with Greeks involving also our candidate participants for the first training event and we had online – via Zoom platform – meetings/seminars once per week about “youth involvement”, thus producing online content/learning programs, while presenting and including the Connectivity project.
+Moreover, because of the COVID situation, we improved new online tools for our work (tips and tricks while working on Zoom, creating interactive online experiences).
+Since our first training activity was postponed, because of the pandemic, we kept the flow on social media writing articles about the work that we do locally, promoting what we have done, and connecting and promoting Connectivity through Facebook.
+We also created a group with Greeks involving also our candidate participants for the first training event and we had online – via Zoom – meetings/seminars once per week about “youth involvement”, thus producing online content/learning programs while presenting and including the Connectivity project.
 Regardless of what we faced especially in the last months, we had Skype meetings or mailing contacts in order to discuss, propose ideas and create ways in order to overcome the obstacles.
-That is a well-functioning practice that we can recommend to everyone and one that has great benefits and insights for our organization as well!
+This is a well-functioning practice that we can recommend to everyone and one that has great benefits and insights for our organization as well!

 After their participation in the first meeting in Ommen, the Greek team immediately started to plan our activities regarding the project, taking into consideration the feedback from the meeting.

-Priority for us was to disseminate the knowledge that our participants gained during the meeting regarding the impact tool and to adapt it to our work with different target groups.
-Furthermore, we used the impact tool during the implementation of our campaign for FARE network football weeks (Football Against Racism).
+Priority for us was to disseminate the knowledge that our participants gained during the meeting regarding the Impact tool and to adapt it to our work with different target groups.
+Furthermore, we used the Impact tool during the implementation of our campaign for FARE network football weeks (Football Against Racism).